 Investors who want a more hands-off approach can choose from a selection of expert pies and let the experts make the hard decisions for them.

 If you don’t have the $500 minimum to invest with Wealthfront, you can start with M1 Finance with only $100.
-M1 Finance is also on our list of the best free robo-advisors.
+M1 Finance is also our top pick for the best free robo-advisors.

-Wealthfront is designed for setting and reaching long-term financial goals.
-If you want to build up your retirement account with ease, need some personalized financial advice, or save for your children’s college fund, Wealthfront is a great choice.
-And if you want to get better at maintaining a long-term budget, Path is an excellent free add-on to your Wealthfront account.
+Wealthfront is designed for setting and reaching long-term financial goals and easy, hands-off investing.
+If you want to build up your retirement account with ease, need personalized financial advice, or save for your children’s college fund, Wealthfront is a great choice.

-While Wealthfront’s robo advisor has higher fees than M1 Finance, their 0.25% annual fee is still very responsible and among the lowest of the other robo advisors on the market, especially for long term investors and those who want easy financial planning tools included.
+While Wealthfront’s robo advisor has higher fees than M1 Finance, their 0.25% annual fee is still very reasonable and among the lowest of the other robo advisors on the market, especially for long-term investors and those who want easy financial planning tools included.

 Offering tax loss harvesting for all taxable accounts is a great addition, and the ability to track your other financial and investment account across other platforms make it better for financial planning.
 Wealthfront’s Stock Investing Account is a great tool that puts the “customizability” scores between the two services much closer.